newrelic/terraform-provider-newrelic/website/docs/d/application.html.markdown

 # newrelic\_application

-Use this data source to get information about a specific application in New Relic.
+Use this data source to get information about a specific application in New Relic that already exists.
+More information on Terraform's data sources can be found [here](https://www.terraform.io/docs/configuration/data-sources.html).

 ## Example Usage